-While the interest may not be higher when compared to equity mutual funds or investment in the stock market, bank FDs give comfort in terms of low risk compared to other market-linked investment options and guarantee capital returns at maturity.
-Here are a few benefits of fixed deposits.
+While the interest may not be higher when compared to equity mutual funds or investments in the stock market, bank FDs give comfort in terms of low risk compared to other market-linked investment options and guarantee capital returns at maturity.

-- Interest Payouts: Interest payouts can be fixed on a monthly, quarterly or annual basis based on the needs of the consumer.
+Interest payouts can be fixed on a monthly, quarterly or annual basis based on the needs of the consumer.
 Alternatively, it can be renewed at maturity along with the principal amount to be continued as FD.

-- Deposit Insurance: As per the latest amendment in DICGC Act, an account holder can access up to Rs 5 lakh maximum as insurance within 90 days of a bank (excluding NBFCs) if it has been put under moratorium due to unusual closure of business.
+As per the latest amendment in DICGC Act, an account holder can access up to Rs 5 lakh maximum as insurance within 90 days of a bank (excluding NBFCs) if it has been put under moratorium due to unusual closure of business.

 Fixed Deposit interest earned by a senior citizen has an exemption limit up to Rs 50,000 on income earned.
 Interest rates are also higher for deposits for senior citizens.

-Though fixed deposits are less volatile and come at minimum risks, it is not considered as a top investment option as it has a few downsides.
+Though fixed deposits are less volatile and come at minimum risks, it is not considered a top investment option as it has a few downsides.

 Interest rates of FDs remain fixed for the tenure of the deposit.
 They are not dynamic in nature.
 So, if your FD gives you 5% interest but the inflation rate in the economy is 6%, you are probably receiving negative interest on your investment in the FD.

-- Fixed-rate of interest: Generally the interest rate on fixed deposits is fixed till the tenure of a particular fixed deposit.
+Generally, the interest rate on fixed deposits is fixed till the tenure of a particular fixed deposit.
 Hence, they can not enjoy the benefit of higher interest if there is an increase in interest rates in the market.

-So, whether one should invest in a bank FD should depend on two main factors.
+Also, whether one should invest in a bank FD should depend on two main factors.

-One, the risk appetite of an individual.
+One is the risk appetite of an individual.
 If he or she is highly conservative and interested in safeguarding the capital invested, then bank FDs are among such options.